From April 2026, you’ll need to keep records of your business income and expenses in a digital format.

 - Submit a final declaration of income annually.

-How can I access the Self Assessment area?
+How can I access the ITSA area?

 From here you’ll be able to edit or add details for your Income Source as well as submit and view transactions.

 What is a Transaction Collection Method?

 A Transaction Collection Method is the type of documents you’ll be submitting to Dext Prepare and also sending to HMRC.